Expectation propagation

 - Initializes all

-to unity and performs a single pass through the approx. factors, updating each of them once
+to unity and performs a single pass through the approx. factors, updating each of them once - Does not make use of batching

 - Highly dependent on order of data points, as